aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/protect-or-encrypt-a-document/open-a-document-read-only/_index.md

 If you need to check if a document has a write protection password that restricts it from editing, you can use the [IsWriteProtected](https://apireference.aspose.com/words/java/com.aspose.words/writeprotection#IsWriteProtected) property.

-The following code example shows how to make a document read-only:
+The following code example demonstrates how to make a document read-only:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-ProtectDocument-ReadOnlyProtection.java" >}}